python4astronomers/python4astronomers/source/plotting/plotting.rst

 - Learn the key features of Matplotlib for 1-d, 2-d and 3-d plotting
 - Gain familiarity with the hierarchy of objects that comprise a plot
 - Know the basic options for customizing plot elements
-- Learn about the key Python built-in data types
+- Learn more about Python objects
 - Use `APLpy`_ to make publication-quality plots of astronomical imaging data

 Topics